Forestbriggs/my-react-app-template/README.md

 Change this README, the title in index.html, and the "name" in package.json to your respective needs.

+Once you have added files to the 'public' directory go ahead and delete the .keep file.

-Now you have a blank ready to use Vite React template!
+Now you have a blank ready-to-use Vite React template!
 Happy coding!